Last Updated on October 5, 2022

 Copper is one of the most popular industrial metal commodities to trade, and there are different ways to trade it.
 You can trade the copper market through futures, options, and CFDs.
 You can also gain exposure to the copper market by trading copper stocks or ETFs (exchange-traded funds) like CPER (the United States Copper Index Fund) or JJCB (iPath Series B Bloomberg Copper Subindex Total Return ETN).

+At the end of the article, we present a copper trading strategy (with backtest).
 Before you start trading copper, here is what you should know.

 What is copper?